VegaMario/OpenFloat/README.md

 The `ln(2)` and `1/ln(2)` constants are specified with over 300 decimal digits of precision, sufficient to support all standard formats through FP128 (112-bit mantissa) without loss of accuracy from constant truncation.
 The constants are rounded-to-nearest when scaled to fixed point, and the `>> scale` descale after each CSD multiply also rounds-to-nearest rather than truncating.

+### Accumulation (Kulisch-style)
+`FP_acc` is a **fixed-point exact accumulator** rather than a chain of floating-point adds.
+Each input is converted to a wide *signed two's-complement* fixed-point value and added into a running register that is sized to hold every in-range term — and the partial sums — without loss.
+Because the additions are exact, the result is independent of summation order and free of the catastrophic cancellation that plagues naive same-order floating-point summation.
+Rounding (RNE, with guard/round/sticky) happens exactly once, when the final sum is normalized back to the IEEE output.

+The fixed-point geometry is derived from the requested dynamic range:
+- `fracBits = (maxExp - minExp) + mantissa` — keeps the smallest supported term's full mantissa
+- `headroom = ceil(log2(iters)) + 1` — carry-growth bits so summing `iters` terms cannot overflow
+- the accumulator is `headroom + (mantissa+1) + fracBits + 1` bits (the `+1` is the sign)

+Streaming control: assert `in_last` with the final term of a batch to emit the result and clear the register, or assert `clear` to discard the running sum.
+The fixed `iters` parameter still acts as a default flush length. `out_inexact` flags a rounded (or saturated) result, and `out_overflow` flags a result beyond the format's range.

 ### Precision and Rounding
 Every lossy step in the datapath rounds-to-nearest (rather than truncating toward zero) and carries guard/round/sticky information so error does not accumulate or bias:

 - **`FP_add`, `FP_mult`, `FP_div`, `FP_sqrt`** carry guard + round + sticky bits below the mantissa and apply IEEE **round-to-nearest-even (RNE)**.
 They are bit-exact correctly-rounded against a software FP64 reference.
 - **`FloatTOFixed` / `FixedTOFloat`** round-to-nearest-even when aligning/extracting (with sticky capture), instead of truncating.
 - **`cordic` / `ucordic`** carry internal fractional guard bits and round the result back to `fbits`.
+- **`FP_acc`** accumulates exactly in fixed point and rounds-to-nearest-even once, at the final normalization.
 - **Constant tables and gains** are generated at high precision (`hpmath`, BigDecimal) and rounded-to-nearest.

 As a result the transcendental units (`FP_cos`, `FP_atan`, `FP_exp`) track the software (CPU) FP64 results to within a few ULP across the full input range; the underlying CORDIC cores reproduce software cos/sin to the limit of the fixed-point representation.